strangerstudios/pmpro-pay-by-check/readme.txt

 https://gist.github.com/strangerstudios/68bb75bf3b83530390d4

 == Changelog ==
+= .6 =
+* FEATURE: Updated for localization with new pmpropbc.pot/po files.

 = .5 =
 * Added support for recurring levels.
 * Create a new "pending" invoice automatically on renewal date.